ZhimingZhou/zhimingzhou.github.io/README.md

   \[[Code](https://github.com/ZhimingZhou/AdaShift-Lipschitz-GANs-MaxGP)\]
 * <details><summary>Click to expand a brief introduction.</summary>We study the cause of training instability of GANs from the perspective of optimal discriminative function and demonstrate its superiority against the divergence perspective.
 Under a generalized formulation of GANs, we show that: (1) GANs with unrestricted discriminative function space generally does not guarantee its convergence, suffing from a *gradient uninformativeness issue*; (2) Lipschitz regularization on the discriminative function can generally resolve this issue and guarantee the convergence of GANs, leading to a new family of GANs named Lipschitz GANs.
 All tested instances of this family consistently outperform WGAN in experiments.</details>

 AdaShift: Decorrelation and Convergence of Adaptive Learning Rate Methods.
+(AdaShift)
 * **Zhiming Zhou**\*, Qingru Zhang\*, Guansong Lu, [Hongwei Wang](https://cs.stanford.edu/~hongweiw/), [Weinan Zhang](http://wnzhang.net/), [Yong Yu](http://apex.sjtu.edu.cn/members/yyu).
 * The Seventh International Conference on Learning Representations (ICLR, 2019).
 * \[[arXiv](https://arxiv.org/abs/1810.00143)\]